conorfi.com Smart,concise blogs

 Guidelines For Running a Bug Bash.

 Guidelines for Running a Bug Bash My previous blog on Bug Bashing covered the what, why and when.
-The focus of this blog is how to run a successful bug bash: what you will do before, during and after the Bug Bash.
-General A Bug Bash should be short, a period of 60 minutes should be sufficient.
-10 minutes for the introduction, 30 minutes for the … [Read more...]
+The focus of this blog is how to run a successful bug bash: what you will do before, during and after the Bug Bash. *The original version of this blog was written in 2018 and updated in 2024.
+General A Bug Bash should be short, a period of 60 minutes … [Read more...]

 Bug Bash – Give it a bash

-Often as testers, we question where could we can make improvements, bring fresh ideas and add value in our organisations.
-Based on past experience I have seen huge benefits of running a Bug Bash.
-In this post, I want to cover the topic of the Bug Bash and why I believe is so effective.
+Often, as testers, we question where we can make improvements, bring fresh ideas, and add value in our organizations.
+Based on past experience, I have seen huge benefits from running a Bug Bash.
+In this post, I want to cover the topic of the Bug Bash and why I believe it is so effective.
 What is a Bug Bash?
-In simple terms, a bug bash is a set period … [Read more...]
+In simple terms, a Bug Bash is a set … [Read more...]

 Speech Challenge: Gone in 60 minutes